Skip to main content

 Getting started

-We warmly welcome parents to visit our centre to collect an enrolment form in person.
-Alternatively, you can email the Director to request a digital copy.
+We welcome parents to visit our centre to collect an enrolment form in person.
+You can also email the Director to request a digital copy.

-We encourage a conversation between the Director and your family to answer any questions, address any concerns and ensure a smooth transition for your child.
-This also gives our educators an opportunity to learn more about your child’s needs before their first day.
+We encourage you to speak with the Director to ask questions, share any concerns and help your child settle in.
+This also helps our educators learn about your child’s needs before their first day.

-To begin the enrolment process, you can contact the centre on 02 7921 1285, or submit an Application for Care Form to join our waiting list.
-We will notify you as soon as a place becomes available.
+To start the enrolment process, call the centre on 02 7921 1285, or submit an Application for Care Form [PDF, 1.7 MB] to join the waiting list.
+We'll contact you as soon as a place becomes available.

-Centre tours are available on request.
-Parents are welcome to visit at a time that suits them, and we’ll be happy to guide you through our facilities and learning spaces.
+You are welcome to visit at a time that suits you, and we'll show you through our spaces and learning areas.

 Documents needed